Introduction to Toronto

 Job opportunities in the GTA

-Many companies are located in the GTA, especially in Mississauga or North of Toronto, so you may want to include these areas in your job search.
+Many companies are located in the GTA, especially north of Toronto or in Mississauga, so you may want to include these areas in your job search.

-Review transportation options before signing up for a job in a completely different city, especially if work-from-home options are not available to you—daily commutes can be brutal and public transit non-existent.
+Review transportation options before signing up for a job in a completely different city, especially if remote working is not available to you—daily commutes can be brutal and public transit non-existent in the GTA.

 Shopping on a budget in Toronto

-Toronto can be on the expensive side, so most Working Holiday travellers have to adjust their lifestyle and make the most of deals, opportunities and other incentives—being a smart consumer is key.
+Toronto can be on the expensive side, so most working holiday makers have to adjust their lifestyle and make the most of deals, opportunities and other incentives—being a smart consumer is key.
+Read about the cost of living in Ontario for more info.

-First things first, you may need to say goodbye to your favourite delicacies from your home country or set a budget if you need exotic comfort food because imported products are typically pricey.
-Alcohol, dairy products and meat are expensive in Canada.
-If you’re looking for specific international ingredients, head to ethnic neighbourhoods such as Chinatown, Koreatown, Little Mexico, etc. where products (especially condiments and fresh produce) are usually cheaper than in supermarket chains such as Loblaws or Metro.
+First things first, you may need to say goodbye to your favourite delicacies or comfort foods from your home country, because imported products are typically pricey.
+Alcohol, dairy products and meat are also expensive in Canada.
+If you’re looking for specific international ingredients, head to multicultural neighbourhoods such as Chinatown, Koreatown, Little Mexico, etc., where products (especially condiments and fresh produce) are usually cheaper than in supermarket chains such as Loblaws or Metro.

-Don’t pay the full sticker price for clothes, shoes, accessories, etc. Sales and promotions are very, very common in Canada—just shop around, compare prices and be patient.
-The same rule applies to groceries; you should keep an eye on “special offers,” especially for non-perishable items or food with a long shelf life.
-Stock up on essentials like pasta, crackers, sauce, canned tuna, etc. (yes, on toilet paper as well, just remember it doesn’t help surviving a pandemic…).
+Don’t pay the full sticker price for clothes, shoes, accessories, etc. Sales and promotions are common in Canada—just shop around, compare prices and be patient.
+The same rule applies to groceries; you should keep an eye on special offers, especially for non-perishable items or food with a long shelf life.
+Stock up on essentials like pasta, crackers, sauce, canned tuna, etc.

-Budget shoppers will probably find good deals at the following store chains:
+Budget shoppers will find good deals at the following store chains:

-• Dollarama: Most items are no longer CA$1 (and it was before tax, anyway) but you can still find dinnerware, small gifts, holiday cards, storage products and more for less than CA$2.
-Food isn’t always a bargain if you compare the price per unit, however, Dollarama is a goldmine for cheap holiday accessories (Halloween, Canada Day, etc.).
+- Dollarama: Most items are no longer CA$1 (before tax, anyway) but you can still find dinnerware, small gifts, holiday cards, storage products and more for the cost of a few dollars.
+Food isn’t always a bargain if you compare the price per unit, however.
+Dollarama is a goldmine for cheap holiday accessories (Halloween, Canada Day, etc.).

-• Winners and Marshalls: Discounted brand names clothing, fashion and accessories.
+- Winners and Marshalls: Discounted brand names for clothing, fashion and accessories.

-Second-hand shoppers will find good opportunities in Canada, from classified websites like Kijiji or Craigslist to garage sales.
-Keep an eye on signs in your neighbourhood or venture into more affluent areas for discounted furniture and more.
+Second-hand shoppers will find good opportunities in Canada, from classified websites like Kijiji or Craigslist to garage sales or Facebook Marketplace.
+Keep an eye on signs in your neighbourhood, or venture into more affluent areas for discounted furniture and other second-hand items.

 Entertainment in Toronto

-One of the perks of living in Toronto is the ability to enjoy tons of entertainment options.
+One of the perks of living in Toronto is there is always plenty going on in terms of entertainment.

-Singers and bands touring in the US often stop by Toronto because it’s so close—this may be your chance to see them if they don’t venture to your side of the world!
+Singers and bands touring in the US often stop by Toronto because it’s so close—this may be your chance to see your favourite musician if they don’t usually venture to your home country!

-Don’t forget to explore the thriving local indie scene (chances are tickets will be cheaper too!).
+Don’t forget to explore the thriving local indie music scene (chances are tickets will be cheaper too!).

 Eating and drinking